CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 42 === 10 + 32
 // evaluates to true
 ```

 The comparison expression above is asking whether `42` has the same value as `10 + 32`.
-These values are the same when we evaluate them: so the whole comparison expression evaluates to `true`.

 ### Writing an assertion

 Now we have 2 new pieces of information: booleans and comparisons.
 From these concepts, we can now write an assertion about the function `formatAs12HourClock`.

-> 🔑 An assertion is a check that our code behaves in a particular way: this check can either be `true` or `false`.
+> 🔑 An assertion is a _check_ that our code behaves in a particular way: this check can either be `true` or `false`.

-Up to now we've access the log function off `console`.
+Up to now we've used the log function off `console`.
-However, we can also access `assert` to write assertions other than log.
-We can use console.assert:
+However, we can also write assertions using another function: `console.assert`.
+Let's look at an example using `console.assert`:

 ```js